Skip to main content

 Because the symptoms are mostly psychological, people have a hard time recognizing their own symptoms of generalized anxiety disorder.
 All too often the feelings and thoughts that go along with GAD are internalized and become normal to the person suffering from the disorder.
 These anxious reactions become a go-to coping mechanism, even though they have so many negative consequences.
 Over time people may feel it’s easier to close up or shut down than deal with all of the fear and anxiety they feel in life.

 It is possible to treat generalized anxiety disorder, which often includes identifying the root causes and changing thought patterns.
-A therapist that specializes in general anxiety disorder can help assist anyone suffering from anxiety by identifying the things that cause anxiety for a person and helping them find more appropriate coping mechanisms.
-It’s important to find a therapist with lots of experience treating GAD to have the best chance of overcoming this terrible affliction that affects so many.
+A therapist who specializes in generalized anxiety disorder can assist anyone suffering from anxiety by identifying the causes and helping them find more appropriate coping mechanisms.
+It’s important to find a therapist with extensive experience in treating GAD to have the best chance of overcoming this affliction that affects so many.

 Generalized Anxiety Disorder Symptoms